Smorci/mina-node-automation/README.md

 ## Usage

-Clone the repository and run the following commands in the terminal.
+Clone the repository and enter the directory to run the following commands in the terminal.

 ### Deploy